-Tell us your story, and describe your infrastructure.
+Tell us your story and describe your software stack

-All Jidoteki virtual appliances are built on TinyCore Linux, a 12MB operating system.
+All Jidoteki virtual appliances are built on a small GNU/Linux base operating system (~12MB).
 We make sure to only include the strict minimum for your app to run.

 The OS and system files are loaded in memory on boot.
 This ensures the system is immutable and won't accidentally be modified.
 You get a clean-slate on every boot.

 By default, all Jidoteki appliances are designed to work entirely offline.
-We avoid and discourage phoning home, to provide your customers with full privacy and control of their data.
+This provides your customers with full privacy and control of their data.